Widgets

 -

 Custom Button Actions: Some widgets (like the User Management Widget) allow you to add custom buttons.
-When you add a button, it comes with an empty flow that you can fully customize to implement any logic you need.
+Newly added buttons include an empty flow that you can access under the Behavior tab in order to fully customize any logic you need for a button.
+For bulk operations on multiple selected users, see Batch User Actions below.

 -